 Why is that, and what kind of barrier?

 Salt may be a little abrasive for our softer gems.
 For these, we suggest placing a natural-fiber cloth on top of the salt and then placing your gems on the cloth.
 You can use cotton, silk, or hemp fabric (a handkerchief works nicely).
 Other examples of softer gems are Sodalight, Fluorite, Rhodochrosite, Apatite, Indigo, and Lapis Lazuli and the combination necklaces that contain these gems.

 TIP: If you find that the salt is messy or sticks to your gems, you can use a natural-fiber barrier for any gem, not just the softer ones I’ve listed.

 Know Your Gemstones

-Not all gemstones are cleansed the same way or with the same frequency, so I encourage you to read the individual care and cleansing instructions found on the information card that came with your gems.
+Not all gemstones are best cleansed the same way or with the same frequency, so I encourage you to read the individual care and cleansing instructions found on the information card that came with your gems.
 You can also find this information at Gemisphere.com in the How to Use tab on each gemstone’s dedicated page.

 Detailed instructions on each cleansing method can be found here.

 Tune in next week to read about Plant Rejuvenation!